ICB-DCM/cOmicsArt/README.md

 Readme](docs/assets/images/cOmicsART_README.png)
 *Image generated using DALL-E by OpenAI.
 Adjusted by Lea Seep*

+The availability of bulk-omic data is steadily increasing, necessitating collaborative efforts between experimental and computational researchers.
+While software tools with graphical user interfaces (GUIs) enable rapid and interactive data assessment, they are limited to pre-implemented methods, often requiring transitions to custom code for further adjustments.
+However, most available tools lack GUI-independent reproducibility such as direct integration with R, resulting in very limited support for transition.
+Therefore, we introduce the **customizable Omics Analysis and reporting tool – cOmicsArt**. cOmicsArt aims to enhance collaboration through seamless integration of GUI-based analysis with R. The GUI allows researchers to perform user-friendly exploratory and statistical analyses with interactive visualizations and automatic documentation.
+Downloadable R scripts and results ensure reproducibility and smooth integration with R, supporting both novice and experienced programmers by enabling easy customizations and serving as a foundation for more advanced analyses.
+This versatility also allows for usage in educational settings guiding students from GUI-based analysis to R Code.

 Please refer to the following listed links for further information on the respective topics: